Marco Polo

 Born in Venice, Marco learned the mercantile trade from his father and his uncle, Niccolò and Maffeo, who travelled through Asia and met Kublai Khan.
 In 1269, they returned to Venice to meet Marco for the first time.
-The three of them embarked on an epic journey to Asia, exploring many places along the Silk Road until they reached Cathay (China).
+The three of them embarked on an epic journey to Asia, exploring many places along the Silk Road until they reached "Cathay".
 They were received by the royal court of Kublai Khan, who was impressed by Marco's intelligence and humility.
-Marco was appointed to serve as Khan's foreign emissary, and he was sent on many diplomatic missions throughout the empire and Southeast Asia, such as in present-day Burma, India, Indonesia, Sri Lanka and Vietnam.
-As part of this appointment, Marco also travelled extensively inside China, living in the emperor's lands for 17 years and seeing many things that had previously been unknown to Europeans.
-Around 1291, the Polos also offered to accompany the Mongol princess Kököchin to Persia; they arrived around 1293.
+Marco was appointed to serve as Kublai's foreign emissary, and he was sent on many diplomatic missions throughout the empire and Southeast Asia, visiting present-day Myanmar, India, Indonesia, Sri Lanka, and Vietnam.
+As part of this appointment, Marco also travelled extensively inside China, living in the emperor's lands for 17 years and seeing many things previously unknown to Europeans.

+Around 1291, the Polos offered to accompany the Mongol princess Kököchin to Persia; they arrived there around 1293.
 After leaving the princess, they travelled overland to Constantinople and then to Venice, returning home after 24 years.
-At this time, Venice was at war with Genoa; Marco was captured and imprisoned by the Genoans after joining the war effort and dictated his stories to Rustichello da Pisa, a cellmate.
+At this time, Venice was at war with Genoa.
+Marco joined the war effort on behalf of Venice and was captured by the Genoans.
+While imprisoned, he dictated stories of his travels to Rustichello da Pisa, a cellmate.
 He was released in 1299, became a wealthy merchant, married, and had three children.
 He died in 1324 and was buried in the church of San Lorenzo in Venice.